Some-Sec/some-crypto/README.md

 - Clone the repository `https://github.com/Some-Sec/some-crypto.git`
-- build the project `maven clean install`
+- build the project `mvn clean install`

 - embed the library as a dependency into your `pom.xml`